camelotinsider/camelotinsider.github.io/about.markdown

 search_exclude: true
 ---

-Camelot Insider website is a repository for Dark Age of Camelot game information gathered from fans.
+Camelot Insider website is a repository of Dark Age of Camelot game information gathered from fans.

-It includes information on :
+It includes information on the game universe :
+- Items
+- Mobs
+- Zones (static part)
-- Gameplay
+- NIFs

+It also features :
+- A search module in the Library section
-- Game setup for the client
+- Interactive maps for the zones with the possiblity to filter objects by category

+For the players, it proposes :
+- Articles about the gameplay (blog)
-- Game library for details about monsters, items and structure of the zones
+- Articles about the game setup (blog)

 For personal server usage, it includes information on :
 - Game ecosystem
-- Server customization
-- Client customization
 - Links to useful tools and ressources

 Some of the links from this website go into the Camelot Insider blog which is another site opened to contributors.